josefcohen96/GAMES/server/README.md

 The following WebSocket events are implemented:

 - **connection**: Triggered when a client connects to the server.
-Used to initialize the connection and set up necessary resources.
+Validates the JWT token and initializes the connection.
 - **disconnect**: Triggered when a client disconnects.
-Used to clean up resources and notify other players.
+Cleans up resources and logs the disconnection.
 - **joinRoom**: Allows a player to join a specific game room.
-The server validates the room ID and updates the room state.
+Validates the room ID and user ID, updates the room state, and sends the current game state to all players.
 - **leaveRoom**: Allows a player to leave a game room.
-The server updates the room state and notifies other players.
+Updates the room state and notifies other players.
+- **startGame**: Starts the game in a specific room.
+Updates the game state and notifies all players.
-- **gameUpdate**: Sends updates about the game state to all players in the room.
-This includes player actions, scores, and other game-related data.
+- **resetGame**: Resets the game state in a specific room.
+Notifies all players.
-- **chatMessage**: Handles chat messages sent by players in the room.
-The server broadcasts the message to all players in the room.
+- **startRound**: Starts a new round in the game.
+Updates the game state and notifies all players.
+- **saveAnswers**: Saves player answers for the current round.
+Updates the game state and notifies all players.
+- **finishRound**: Ends the current round.
+Updates the game state and notifies all players.
+- **finishRoundWithTimer**: Ends the round after a countdown timer.
+Notifies players about the countdown and updates the game state after the timer.

 ### JWT Authentication